 Enhancing Tree Conservation and Forest Restoration in Africa

-BGCI have recently launched a new three year project funded by the Ashden Trust.
+BGCI has recently launched a new three year project funded by the Ashden Trust.
 The project will promote and facilitate the use of indigenous tree species in forest restoration projects across Africa, highlighting the potential for botanic gardens to be more involved in restoration projects by providing knowledge and expertise.

 As part of this project, forest restoration activities at two botanic gardens in Africa will be supported; Brackenhurst Botanic Garden in Kenya and Tooro Botanical Gardens in Uganda.
 The restoration work of these gardens will be closely monitored and good practice guidelines will be developed and disseminated to other African gardens.
 The activities at Brackenhurst and Tooro will be highlighted as pilot projects of the Ecological Restoration Alliance.